Financial Institution Engagements

 In light of the extensive experience of the members of our Bankruptcy Department, we have represented virtually all kinds of constituents in bankruptcy cases.
 In addition to our financial institution, debtor, creditors’ committee, committee member, preference, landlord, international insolvency, and trustee engagements, we have served as Bankruptcy Court appointed mediators, providing alternative dispute resolution (ADR) services, and have represented debtor’s management and equity, chief restructuring officers, utility companies, reclamation claimants, and others regarding their specialized rights in bankruptcy cases.
 We serve as conflicts counsel to larger firms who are unable to represent the interests of their clients against certain parties in interest in the case, and local counsel to out-of-state law firms.
 We have also served as special counsel to manage preference recovery and other avoidance action programs.

-Meyer Suozzi’s bankruptcy attorneys are highly skilled and experienced in insolvency and restructuring matters, and have trained at large Manhattan law firms.
-We are leaders in the bankruptcy field, and our members include the chair of the New York City Bar Association’s Bankruptcy Committee, a Southern District of New York panel trustee, and several former law clerks to federal bankruptcy judges.
+Meyer Suozzi’s bankruptcy attorneys are highly skilled and experienced in insolvency and restructuring matters, and all have trained at large Manhattan law firms.
+We are leaders in the bankruptcy field, and have had significant roles in many of the leading bankruptcy cases filed in both the Eastern and Southern Districts of New York.
+Our members include a former member of the New York City Bar Association’s Bankruptcy Committee, a state court-appointed Receiver, and former law clerks to federal bankruptcy judges.

 We provide bankruptcy and out-of-court strategies for businesses facing the challenges created by industry and market pressures, disruptions in liquidity, litigation, or the stresses of an uncertain economy.

 Whether you need to recover money or property, defend bankruptcy litigation, file a bankruptcy case, or restructure a loan, Meyer Suozzi’s bankruptcy attorneys can help.
-We can also assist other professionals in advising their legal and accounting clients, or to be their conflicts or local counsel.
+Our bankruptcy attorneys can also assist other professionals in advising their legal and accounting clients, or to be their conflicts or local counsel.

 Meyer Suozzi looks forward to providing you with practical solutions and creative options for your business.